LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

 }
 ```

-But that wouldn't work, because `maxpairs` is defined only as a method, not as a function.
+But that wouldn't work, because the `maxpairs` built-in is defined only as a method, not as a function.
 So Damian proceeds with writing a new `maxpairs` function, well, not one, but actually three multi functions doing almost the same, but with different types of input parameters (lists of pairs, hashes, general lists, etc.) that he wants to use in the rest of his post.
 I won't go in to the details.

-Let me just point out, though, that it is possible to use the built-in `maxpairs` method with `gather/take` with a little bit of syntax tweak;
+Let me just point out, though, that it is possible to use the built-in `maxpairs` method with `gather/take` with just a little bit of syntax tweak;

 ``` Perl6
 sub postfix:<%> (Numeric $x) { $x / 100 };